Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Sample the Fare on a Las Vegas Food Tour

 Rather than limiting yourself to just one restaurant for lunch, let a guide lead the way to the best tastes on The Strip!
-The local guide shares insider tips, hidden gems and a little bit of Vegas history, too – making it a fantastic introduction to the city.
+The local guide shares insider tips, hidden gems and a little bit of Vegas history, too.
 Book it now!

 Experience a Las Vegas Pool Party

-Of course, if you just want to lounge around the pool and take a dip during your 3 days in Las Vegas – without the daytime debauchery – every resort on The Strip has a dedicated hotel pool where guests can sunbath and enjoy a casual swim.
+Tip for Travelers: What if you just want to lounge around the pool and take a dip without the daytime debauchery?
+No stress, every resort on The Strip has a dedicated hotel pool where guests can sunbath and enjoy a casual swim without the party music.

 Enjoy Dinner on The Strip